sam-mcclure/Study-Guide/Week 2/Web/Notes.md

 * When using session data, you should, therefore, be aware of the possibility that data will have expired and been lost, especially on pages with long forms.

 * localStorage, sessionStorage, and cookies are all subject to 'same-origin' rules, which means browsers should prevent access to the data except the domain that set the information to start with

+## XSS Attack

+* Cross-site Scripting (XSS) refers to client-side code injection attacks wherein an attacker can execute malicious scripts (also commonly referred to as a malicious payload) into a legitimate website or web application

+* XSS is amongst the most rampant of web application vulnerabilities and occurs when a web application makes use of unvalidated or unencoded user input within the output it generates

+* An attacker would exploit a vulnerability within a website or web application that the victim would visit, essentially using the vulnerable website as a vehicle to deliver a malicious script to the victim's browser

+* While XSS can be taken advantage of within VBScript, ActiveX, and Flash, the most widely abused is JavaScript - primarily because JavaScript is fundamental to most browsing experiences

+* In order for an XSS attack to take place, the vunerable website needs to directly include user input in its pages.
+An attacker can insert a string that will be used within the web page and is treated as code by the victim's browser

+* An XSS vulnerability can only exist if the payload (malicious script) that the attack inserts ultimately gets parsed in the victim's browser

+* Malicious JavaScript has access to all the same objects the rest of the web page has, including access to cookies.
+Cookies are often used to store session tokens, if an attacker can obtain a user's session cookie, they can impersonate that user

+* JavaScript can read and make arbitrary modifications to the browser's DOM (within the page that JavaScript is running)

+* JavaScript can use XMLHttpRequest to send HTTP requests with arbitrary content to arbitrary destinations

+* JavaScript in modern browsers can leverage HTML5 APIs, such as accessing a user's geolocation, webcam, microphone, and even the specific files from the user's file system.
+While most of these APIs require user opt-in, XSS in conjuction with some clever social engineering can bring an attacker a long way.

+* Hackers can pull off cookie theft, keylogging, phising, and identity theft

+* The XSS attack needs three actors - the website, the victim, and the attacker.

+* The <script/> tag is the most straight-forward XSS payload.
+A script tag can either reference external JavaScript code or embed the code within the script tag.